Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

-{\it On the proof.} Each of the groups $H_*(\Psi_0)$, $H_*(\Psi_1, \Psi_0)$, and $H_*(\Psi_2, \Psi_1)$, which form this term $E^1$, can be calculated using the exact sequence defined by the additional two-term filtration, whose first term consists of all algebras of the second type.
-It is not difficult to calculate that the complexes of relative cycles of these exact sequences (generated by the cells of the first type) are acyclic in all three cases, and the subcomplexes of cycles of the second type provide the entire homology groups shown in Fig.~\ref{spse} and represented by cycles given in Lemma \ref{prohh}. $\Box_{\ref{prohh}}$
+{\it On the proof of Lemma \ref{prohh}.} The groups $H_*(\Psi_0)$, $H_*(\Psi_1, \Psi_0)$, and $H_*(\Psi_2, \Psi_1)$, which form the term $E^1$, can be calculated using the exact sequence defined by the additional two-term filtration, whose first term consists of all algebras of the second type.
+The complexes of relative cycles of these exact sequences (generated by the cells of the first type) are acyclic in all three cases, and the subcomplexes of cycles of the second type provide the entire homology groups shown in Fig.~\ref{spse} and represented by the cycles given in Lemma \ref{prohh}. $\Box_{\ref{prohh}}$